hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/combine_chipQC_and_metrics.md

 In our dataset, higher scores are observed for the Pou5f1 replicates which indicates greater enrichment relative to sequencing depth as compared to Nanog reps.

+MEETA: ADD A NOTE ABOUT WHY NANOG SAMPLES ARE STILL BETTER.

 **RiP: Fraction of Reads in Peaks**

 This value reports the percentage of reads that overlap within called peaks.
 This is another good indication of how ”enriched” the sample is, or the success of the immunoprecipitation.
 It can be considered a ”signal-to-noise” measure of what proportion of the library consists of fragments from binding sites vs. background reads.